ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 teaching: 150
 exercises: 30
 questions:
-- "Why and how does using the command line/shell efficiently increase reproducibility of neuroimaging studies?"
+- "Why and how does using the command line/shell efficiently increase the reproducibility of neuroimaging studies?"
-- "How can we assure that our scripts *do the right thing*?"
+- "How can we ensure that our scripts *do the right thing*?"
 objectives:
-- "Understand basic differences among available shells and their use in neuroimaging toolkits"
+- "Understand basic differences among available shells and their use(s) in neuroimaging toolkits"
-- "Using a shell as a working medium"
+- "Use a shell as a working medium"
-- "Explain the role of some of the most important environment variables"
+- "Explain the roles of some of the most important environment variables"
 - "Provide hints on efficient use of the collected shell history of commands"
 - "Explain how to make shell scripts more robust and less dangerous"
-- "Introduce basics of runtime and unit testing"
+- "Introduce basics of runtime and unit testing" key points:
-keypoints:
-- "There are a number of incompatible shells; Different neuroimaging tools may use specific shells and thus provide instructions that are not compatible with your current shell"
+- "There are a number of incompatible shells; different neuroimaging tools may use specific shells and thus provide instructions that are not compatible with your current shell.”
-- "A command line shell is a powerful tool and learning additional 'tricks' could help to make its use much more efficient, less error-prone, and thus more reproducible"
+- "A command line shell is a powerful tool and learning additional 'tricks' can help make its use much more efficient, less error-prone, and thus more reproducible.”
-- "Shell scripting is the most accessible tool to automate execution of arbitrary set of commands; This avoids manual retyping of the same commands and in turn avoids typos and erroneous analyses"
+- "Shell scripting is the most accessible tool to automate execution of an arbitrary set of commands.
+This avoids manual retyping of the same commands and in turn avoids typos and erroneous analyses.”
-- "Environment variables play a big role in defining script behavior"
+- "Environment variables play a big role in defining script behavior.”
-- "You can automate testing of the execution of your commands to provide at least some verifiable guarantee of correct execution across different systems"
+- "You can automate testing of the execution of your commands to provide at least some verifiable guarantee of correct execution across different systems.”
-- "Shell scripts are powerful but if misused can cause big problems"
+- "Shell scripts are powerful but, if misused, can cause big problems.”
 ---

 > ## You can skip this lesson if you can answer these questions: &nbsp; &#8680;
 >
->  - What factors affect execution of a given typed command in shell?
+>  - What factors affect the execution of a given typed command in shell?
 >  - How can you script the execution of a list of commands given user input
 >    arguments?
 >  - How can you guarantee that your script was executed correctly and will not